Getting from Istanbul to Fethiye: Flight vs Bus vs Car

 The Art of Living in Turkey contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these Amazon links, I may receive compensation at no extra cost to you.
 See my Disclaimers for more information.

-Getting from Istanbul to Fethiye is one of the most common travel routes in Turkey, especially for those heading from the busy city to the stunning Turquoise Coast.
+Getting from Istanbul to Fethiye is one of the most common travel routes in Turkey, especially for travelers heading from the busy city to the turquoise coast.

 Quick Comparison: how to get from Istanbul to Fethiye